Central America · Experience & Culture Market

 Guatemala City

 The capital and biggest market — highest absolute pay, most positions, international schools.
-Zona 10 (Zona Viva) is the upscale expat-friendly district.
-Safety concerns require awareness — Guatemala City’s reputation warrants care in unfamiliar areas.
+Zona 10 is the upscale expat-friendly district.
 The most financially rewarding city in Guatemala.
-Best for teachers focused on earnings and career over adventure lifestyle.

 Guatemala City guide →